sietse333/Oba-voor-Oma/README.md

 **External data source?**

 I am using the Oba api for the content.
 I got this api from my teachers because the Oba and the Hva work closely together for some years.
+This api is not for public use so we got private keys.

 **Activity diagram**